 And then we were introduced to Lady Dimistrescu, pop culture's newest MILF.

-Seemingly overnight, the internet was abuzz with folks wanting the nine-foot-tall vampire lady to step all over them, among other acts.
+Seemingly overnight, the internet was abuzz with swarms of folks wanting the nine-foot-tall vampire lady to step all over them, among other acts.

 I had a fascination with Lady Dimitrescu early on.
 She possesses the grace and elegance one would expect in the demeanor of a noblewoman that draws you in while simultaneously intimidating you.
 And Resident Evil appearing to step away from its history of zombies and mutating viruses to vampires, Lycans, and other supernatural beings added to my interest in the upcoming installment.